About Us

 Mr Ian Burman

-Ian Burman is Chair of the Trustees and has a longstanding connection to the Castang Foundation having, along with fellow Trustee Michael Glynn and settlor Hilda Castang , established the Foundation over 20 years ago.
+Ian has a longstanding connection to the Castang Foundation having, along with fellow Trustee Michael Glynn and settlor Hilda Castang, established the Foundation over 20 years ago.
 Ian is Managing Partner of the London Office of Laytons LLP.

 Mrs Abigail Page

-Abigail Page is a Chartered Accountant and Chartered Tax Advisor.
-She is a Partner of Gibbons Mannington & Phipps LLP and is the Treasurer of the Castang Foundation.
+Abigail is a Chartered Accountant and Chartered Tax Advisor.
+She is a Partner of Gibbons Mannington & Phipps LLP.

 Dr Paul Eunson

-Dr Paul Eunson is a Consultant paediatric neurologist at the Royal Hospital for Sick Children in Edinburgh.
+Dr Paul Eunson was a consultant paediatric neurologist in Edinburgh from 1996-2020.
+He now works with Children’s Hospices across Scotland in respite and palliative care for children with life-limiting conditions.
 His particular expertise is in the management of complex neurological problems including cerebral palsy.

 Professor Jeremy Parr

 Jeremy is Professor of Paediatric Neurodisability at Newcastle University, UK.
 As a Consultant Paediatrician, Jeremy sees children in specialist neurodisability clinics.
-He is particularly interested in improving evidence based clinical practice around treatments, and interventions.
-More information about Jeremy's work can be found by clicking on his name above.
+He is particularly interested in improving evidence-based clinical practice around treatments, and interventions.